 • Capital expenses

-• Fees and licenses, such as car licenses, marriage licenses, and dog tags
+• Fees and licenses, such as car licenses, marriage licenses, dog tags, etc.

-• Hobby losses - (though you can deduct expenses, see earlier.)
+• Hobby losses - (though you can deduct expenses, see this page.)

 • Losses from the sale of your home, furniture, personal car, etc.